sxmpp/jackal/CONTRIBUTION.md

 There are several rules to keep in mind while contributing.
-- Every change in the server must be tested before creating a pull request
+- Every change to the server code must be tested before creating a pull request
-- The main branch in master
+- The main branch is master